 Requires more than a few outbound calling reps.

 Choosing the Right VoIP Phone System

 All VoIP phone systems offer a variety of voice calling features.
-Most of them include some type of predictive dialer or auto dialer.
+Most of them include some type of dialer.
 How do you narrow down the choices?
 Read on for five tips on how to choose the right VoIP phone system to meet your small business needs for a predictive dialer or auto dialer.

-- Consider the size of your call center.
-Predictive dialers and auto dialers don’t make sense for small call centers with just a few reps, but other voice features may be important for your business.
+Consider the size of your team.
+Predictive dialers and auto dialers don’t make sense for teams with just a few reps, but other voice features may be important for your business.

-- Ask the vendor if you can do a trial.
-The best auto dialers are intuitive and easy to use.
+Ask the vendor if you can do a trial.
+The best sales dialers are intuitive and easy to use.
 They’ll save you lots of training time.

-Outbound calls are a necessary part of growth for most small businesses, so optimizing outbound calls for your call center is time well spent.
-Generally, there are two challenges with optimizing outbound calls for your call center.
+Outbound calls are a necessary part of growth for most small businesses, so optimizing outbound calls is time well spent.
+Generally, there are two challenges with optimizing outbound calls for your business.

 First, features like a predictive dialer or auto dialer should increase the number of qualified leads, increase conversion rates, and help you reach your business goals.
 It’s important to track data to ensure that these things are happening.

 Second, outbound calling can be pretty mundane and repetitive, causing sales and support agents to lack motivation and enthusiasm.
 Without a positive work culture, it’s difficult for sales and support agents to perform well.